When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When To Use a Toddler Bed

-Many parents jump right into putting their toddlers in a big kid bed when they make that first terrifying fall from the crib — or even when they begin to show signs of attempting their great escape.
+Many parents jump right into putting their toddlers in a “big kid bed” after that first terrifying fall or when the child shows signs of attempting a great escape.

-It may seem like a good idea at first, but experts recommend that toddlers stay in a crib until they’re 3 years old.
-Waiting until this age helps promote positive sleeping habits teaches your child to stay in bed.
+It might seem like the logical next step, but experts generally recommend keeping toddlers in a crib until they are at least 3 years old.
+Waiting helps promote positive sleeping habits and teaches your child to stay in their designated sleep space.

-A problem many parents face when rushing their toddler into a bigger bed is that it gets harder to keep a curious kid contained.
+The problem with rushing a toddler into a bed is that it becomes harder to keep a curious kid contained.
+Without the rails, they have free rein of the room (and the house), making it difficult to teach boundaries.

 1. See It as a Lesson

-Behaviors and habits can be changed with the correct teaching methods, though it can be frustrating when 3 a.m. rolls around and your little one is still trying to leap from the crib railing like a pro wrestler.
+You can change these behaviors with the right teaching methods.
+It is frustrating when 3 a.m. rolls around and your little one is trying to leap from the railing like a pro wrestler, but patience is key.

-Addressing the issue early on and continuing to correct their behavior works in most cases, and your child should learn to stay in their designated sleeping spot pretty quickly.
+Address the issue immediately.
+If you are consistent, your child should learn to stay in their designated sleeping spot quickly.

 2. Build a Bedtime Routine

-By sticking with a familiar place of rest and safety, you can implement a schedule that helps make your toddler’s eventual move to a bed easier.
+By sticking with a familiar place of rest, you can implement a schedule that helps make your toddler’s eventual move easier.

-Once you’ve successfully introduced a bedtime routine, you can start talking with your toddler about having their very first big kid bed.
-Getting them excited for it in advance can make the transition to a bed smoother.
+Once you have successfully introduced a solid routine, you can start talking about the transition.
+Getting them excited in advance can make the transition to a bed smoother when the time is actually right.

 Bedtime Tip

 Make the purchase or introduction of their brand-new toddler bed a reward for good bedtime behavior.
-Many toddlers love the idea of feeling big and grown, so hype up the change in a positive, upbeat way.
+Many toddlers love the idea of feeling big, so hype up the change in a positive way when they are developmentally ready.

 How Do I Keep My Toddler in the Crib?

-So you’ve decided to keep your toddler in their crib, but how do you survive the dreaded climbing phase?
+You decided to keep your toddler in the crib, but how do you survive the climbing phase?

-• Mattress settings: With many cribs, you can adjust the mattress to sit higher or lower.
-Put your toddler’s crib mattress as low as it will go to prevent them from climbing out.
-Do this as soon as they learn to pull themselves to a standing position.
+• Mattress settings: With most cribs, you can adjust the mattress height.
+Put your toddler’s crib mattress on the lowest possible setting to prevent them from getting leverage.
+Do this as soon as they can pull themselves to a standing position.

-• Separate your kids: If you are a multi-child household, a well-meaning, bored sibling could be the accomplice to your toddler’s escape.
-Separating your kids’ sleep spaces will also provide fewer distractions, so they will both fall asleep easier too.
+• Separate your kids: If you are a multi-child household, a bored sibling might be the accomplice to your toddler’s escape.
+Separating sleep spaces provides fewer distractions and helps everyone settle down faster.

 4 Ways To Change Climbing Behavior

-Have you passed the initial preventative measures and still find your toddler giving it their all to escape the crib?
-Don’t despair!
-There are plenty of ways to start changing behaviors and encouraging a positive, obedient mindset towards sleeping.
+If you have passed the initial preventative measures and still find your toddler giving it their all to escape, don’t despair.
+There are ways to encourage a positive mindset toward staying in bed.

 1. Adjust Their Bedtime